Vol. 02

 The drama of development

-We made our world debut with our multimode fusion splicer.
-Then, we took the lead with our singlemode core direct-view fusion splicer.
-After a miraculous discovery and top-secret development, the famous machine "FSM-20" was born.
+We made our world debut with the multimode Fusion Splicer.
+Then, we quickly took the lead with the single-mode core-viewing Fusion Splicer.
+After a miraculous breakthrough and top-secret development, the masterpiece "FSM-20" was born.

-The early fusion splicers were for multimode Optcal Fiber with a thick core diameter (50μ) and were relatively easy to splice.
-The transition to single-mode L Optcal Fiber (core diameter 10μ or less) began in 1980, and this is when the real difficulties began.
+The early Fusion Splicer were for multimode Optical Fiber, which had a thick core diameter (50μ) and were relatively easy to splice.
+The transition to single-mode L Optical Fiber (core diameter 10μ or less) began in 1980, and this is when the real difficulties began.

-The biggest challenge to overcome was the connection of the core.
-At first, they thought of using a phase-contrast microscope or a polarizing microscope to see the difference in refractive index to determine the "visible core," but both of these methods required large-scale equipment and were difficult to incorporate into the fusion splicer used at laying site, so they hit a major wall.
-Then, they received a call from the research laboratory of what was then the Nippon Telegraph and Telephone Public Corporation, who asked them to "use an ordinary microscope and see something that looks like Optcal Fiber core.
-Please take a look."
-At first, they exchanged "I can't see it," "I can definitely see it," "No, I can't see it."
-It was like astronomy, where it's hard to see something faint at first, but once you capture the object, it becomes clear.
-When they shifted the focus of the microscope a little, they could indeed see a vague shadow that seemed to be the core.
-They analyzed it and found that it was indeed a core.
-The laboratory was filled with excitement at the fact that an ordinary compact microscope could be incorporated into a fusion splicer.
+The biggest challenge was connecting the core.
+Initially, they considered using a phase-contrast microscope or a polarizing microscope to identify the visible core based on differences in refractive index, but both required large-scale equipment and were difficult to incorporate into Fusion Splicer used at laying sites.
+This was where they hit a major wall.
+Then, they received a call from the research laboratory of what was then the Nippon Telegraph and Telephone Public Corporation.
+They said, "We're using an ordinary microscope, and we can see what appears to be the core of Optical Fiber.
+We'd like you to take a look."
+At first, they exchanged responses like, "I can't see it," "I can definitely see it," and "No, I can't see it."
+It's like astronomy: something faint is hard to see at first, but once you capture it, it becomes clearer.
+Slightly shifting the focus of the microscope revealed a hazy shadow that appeared to be the core.
+Analysis revealed that it was indeed a core.
+The laboratory was abuzz with excitement at the realization that an ordinary, compact microscope could be incorporated into Fusion Splicer.